CPLambert/bids_spmtoolbox/README.md

 # bids_spmtoolbox
-Some suggestions for useful BIDs tools for SPM:
+Some useful tools for creating BIDs compliant datasets using SPM:

 Basically, creating BIDs compliant json files for dataset descriptions, tables etc., can be pretty time-consuming.
 The idea is to try and take some of the pain out of that, and make it easier to do/revise.
 It has a few options where you can read in a json, allowing you to edit/create a datatables, or even merge several into one.